 Normally, all over Colombia, cities, towns, family and people celebrate and recognize Holy Week in a variety of different ways and levels of intensity.

-Samana Santa in 2020 will be different than past years with no Semana Santa processions and without Masses in churches due to the coronavirus pandemic and a national Colombia quarantine from March 24 to April 13.
-Parishioners are asked to stay home during this week in Colombia due to the quarantine.
+Samana Santa last year in 2020 was essentially cancelled with no Semana Santa processions and without Masses in churches due to the coronavirus pandemic and a national Colombia quarantine.
+Parishioners were asked to stay home during this week in Colombia in 20202 due to the quarantine.
+All normal activities were cancelled in 2020 during this week due to the nationwide Colombia quarantine.

 There are seven days of Semana Santa before Easter Sunday as follows: